Panko- and Herb-Crusted Cod Fillets

-- Meanwhile, in a small bowl, stir together the panko, parsley, thyme, orange and lemon zests, 1 teaspoon kosher salt, and the remaining 6 tablespoons melted butter.
+- Meanwhile, in a small bowl, stir together the breadcrumbs, parsley, thyme, orange and lemon zests, the remaining 1 teaspoon kosher salt, and the remaining 6 tablespoons melted butter.

-- Sprinkle the panko topping over the fish, then broil until the topping is browned and the fish flakes when the center is poked with a fork, 8–10 minutes.
-Remove and serve immediately with the citrus wedges for squeezing.
+- Sprinkle the breadcrumb topping evenly over the fillets, then broil until the topping is browned and the fish flakes when the center is poked with a fork, 4–8 minutes.
+Remove and serve immediately with the citrus wedges on the side for squeezing.